 The University of North Florida Brooks College of Health prides itself as being a leader in the preparation of the highest quality health care professionals dedicated to serving the community.
 For this reason, the College is continually working to provide specialized programming in a wide range of health care fields.
 Currently, the Brooks College of Health offers a Bachelor of Science in Nursing as well as an RN-BSN program for registered nurses desiring to further their education.
-We also offer bachelor’s degrees with specializations in Community Health, Exercise Science, and Health Administration.
-In addition, we offer a BS in Athletic Training and a BS in Nutrition.
+We also offer bachelor’s degrees in Public Health, Exercise Physiology, Health Administration, Athletic Training and Nutrition.

 Our graduate programs include a Master’s degree in Nursing, Public Health, Health Administration, Mental Health Counseling, Exercise Science, Geriatric Management, and Nutrition.
-We also offer two doctoral degrees: a Doctorate of Nursing Practice and a Doctorate of Physical Therapy, and a Doctorate of Clinical Nutrition.
+We also offer three doctoral degrees: a Doctorate of Nursing Practice, a Doctorate of Physical Therapy, and a Doctorate of Clinical Nutrition.